 - The listed and final selling prices of each of these properties

 - The contract date, the closing date, and the year in which the property was constructed

 - Square footage of each property

-You can quickly create a CMA report for your Pittsburgh home using any CMA tools available online.
+You can quickly create a CMA report for your Pittsburgh home using online CMA tools.

 2. Market Condition

 Market conditions play a crucial role in the selling price of your home.
 If it’s a seller’s market, then you’re in luck.
 There is a demand for homes among buyers, and you can set a higher price.
 However, buyers are more likely to negotiate the prices if the markets are down or it’s the wrong time of the year.